healthbycounty

 Who Writes and Edits This Site

-HealthByCounty is published and edited by Logan Johnson, Founder & Data Editor.
-Logan designs the data pipeline, sets the methodology, reviews published prose for accuracy against the underlying data, and signs off on every methodology change.
-Logan is not a physician, public-health practitioner, or licensed clinician, and HealthByCounty does not present itself as a clinical resource.
-Logan's role is the data-editor role: ensure statistics on this site match the source datasets, ensure prose stays inside what the data supports, and decline to publish anything that strays into medical claim territory.
+HealthByCounty is published by the HealthByCounty Editorial Team.
+The editorial organization maintains the data pipeline, sets the methodology, and administers corrections.
+It is not a physician, public-health practitioner, or licensed clinician, and HealthByCounty does not present itself as a clinical resource.
+Its editorial role is to ensure statistics on this site match the source datasets, ensure prose stays inside what the data supports, and decline to publish anything that strays into medical claim territory.

 Where Our Data Comes From